bytk/nailedit/README.md

 **inactive customers** | calculate ( balance * 0.1 ) = **10%**

 4. mark field content in **UI** using css

+##### **REQ.6** DISPLAY CUSTOMER STATISTICS
+*create any-possible simple statistics from customer overview*
+1. count each active, inactive and negative balanced customer
+2. create a placeholder for each result in html page
+3. display results in placeholders

 #